Drug-Free Schools and Campus Regulations

 Southern Utah University's Health and Wellness Center is responsible for the drug, alcohol, and substance misuse prevention efforts on campus and does so through strategic programming and collaborative partnerships with campus departments to create a healthy, safe and resilient campus community.
 The efforts of the Health and Wellness Center actively focus on protective factors and reducing risk factors for DAAPP use.

-The SUU Health & Wellness Program improves student success by promoting holistic health and well-being of students through comprehensive programming, preventative education, peer-to-peer support, resource connection, and preventative education.
+The SUU Health & Wellness Program strives to promote holistic health and well-being of students through comprehensive programming, preventative education, peer education, the sharing of up-to-date accurate health information and resources, and providing support regarding their own or someone else's health and well-being.
 The Center seeks to engage students by informing and connecting them to resources available on campus and in their community.
 Through prevention efforts that inform, increase awareness, and educate the student body, the Health & Wellness Center seeks to positively impact the university environment through evidence-based social norm approaches and environmental strategies.

-The University's efforts are headed up by an Assistant Director of Health and Wellness and supported by a Health and Wellness Coordinator and the Health & Wellness Team.
+The University's efforts are headed up by an Assistant Director of Health and Wellness and supported by the Health & Wellness Team.
 The Center is supported by the Executive Director of Recreation and Wellness, The Office of the President, Dean of Students, Director of Housing, Executive Director of Belonging and Engagement, Director of Human Resources, Chief of SUU Police, Counseling and Psychological Services (CAPS), Student Health Educators, and Athletics.
 We share a common goal of student success, overall well-being and work to ensure compliance of the DAAPP campus wide.

-The 2022-23 Biennial Review was carried out by the following:
+The 2023-24 Biennial Review was carried by the following:

-• Madison McBride, Coordinator of Health and Wellness
+Madison McBride, Assistant Director of Health and Wellness

 The Health and Wellness Center prevention and programmatic efforts include:

-• Engaging with students (one on one) to explore harm reduction strategies, communication skills and/or intervention skills
+• Engaging with students in a nonclinical environment to explore harm reduction strategies, communication skills, stress management skills and/or intervention skills

-• Providing wellness education training for campus partners, student groups, student leaders, and University classes on harm-reduction, low-risk drinking or substance use behaviors, recognizing and responding to alcohol poisoning, intervening in problematic situations, demonstrating healthy behaviors and more
+• Providing wellness education training for campus partners, student groups, student leaders, and University classes on harm-reduction, low-risk drinking or substance use behaviors, recognizing and, intervening in problematic situations, demonstrating healthy behaviors and more

 • Supporting and collaborating with campus partners to unify messaging and increase outreach regarding dry campus regulations and DAAPP resources